Collegium of Little Russia (1722–1727)

 After becoming the head of state power in Hetmanate, the collegium conducted number of reforms of state structure directed on subordination of all parts of Hetmanate to the Russian administration, implementation of Russian laws and legal norms in the Hetmanate, unification of its orders to the all-Imperial standards.
 The Collegium of Little Russia for the first time in full volume attracted Cossacks finances to the royal (tsar's) treasury.
-Moreover the Collegium reformed tax system that made it possible to increase the size of annual profits (more than twofold in two years) from 45,527 rubles in 1722 to 114,495 rubles in 1724.
+Moreover, the Collegium reformed tax system, making it possible to increase the size of annual profits (more than twofold in two years) from 45,527 rubles in 1722 to 114,495 rubles in 1724.
 The majority of collected funds were exported from Ukraine to Moscow and St. Petersburg.
 In general, the activity of the Collegium of Little Russia started the actual process of elimination of the autonomy of the Cossack Hetmanate.
 The attempts of Appointed Hetman Pavlo Polubotok and number of senior officers to counteract the process led to their arrest and imprisonment in the fortress of Peter and Paul (Saint Petersburg).

-After the ascension of Peter II on the Russian throne the political course of the collegium was reviewed and suspended for sometime on September 12, 1727.
+After the ascension of Peter II on the Russian throne, the political course of the collegium was reviewed and suspended for some time on September 12, 1727.
 The collegium was not fully liquidated, but rather was incorporated it into the Hetman administration as "plenipotentiary representatives of the Government for the Hetman".
 The position of Hetman of Zaporizhian Host was revived and the Myrhorod Colonel Danylo Apostol was elected the hetman soon after his release from a custody at the Peter and Paul Fortress in 1725.
-Since 1733 some "plenipotentiary representatives" were acting as a hetman which led to suspension of the Hetman elections until 1750 and introduction of the Provisional Administration of Hetman Government headed by the Appointed Hetman, General Quartermaster Yakiv Lyzohub.
-In reality all administration was in hands of the Commander-in-chief of the Russian Armed Forces in Little Russia, or in Hetmanate.
+Since 1733, some "plenipotentiary representatives" were acting as a hetman which led to suspension of the Hetman elections until 1750 and introduction of the Provisional Administration of Hetman Government headed by the Appointed Hetman, General Quartermaster Yakiv Lyzohub.
+In reality, all administration was in hands of the Commander-in-chief of the Russian Armed Forces in Little Russia, or in Hetmanate.